 Having a low credit score makes it difficult to find a place to rent.
 If you have bad credit, here are some things you can do to improve your situation.

 Learn your credit score.

-Get a copy of your credit report (and criminal background and eviction history) from My Rental History Report for $29.95.
+Get a copy of your credit report (and criminal background and eviction history) from My Rental History Report.
 If you can’t afford to make a purchase, you can view a copy of your credit report for free once a year from www.annualcreditreport.com.
 Review your report to find errors and work to correct them.